grimmfieber/socket-guess-game-Java/README.md

-# Basic game that guessing number sent by client.
+# Basic game that guesses number sent by client.

 ## Just a basic implementation of socket

-### what does it requires?
+### What does it requires?
 #### You only need to provide IP Address of Server and Port number.

 >>How does it works?